 My youngest baby turned one a few weeks ago and I would like to take this opportunity to reflect upon her birth.

 For some reason, not very many people share their planned c-section birth stories.
 There is no drama of the water breaking and the mad rush to the hospital.
 It is a little surreal to walk into the hospital and check-in for an appointment to have your baby.
 I have had two planned c-sections, so I consider myself to be a veteran.
 Today I would like to offer some unsolicited advice for anyone who is preparing for a c-section.
+Remember, I am not a medical professional and my c-sections were already a few years ago, so talk to your doctor because some of these rules may have already changed or be different at the hospital where you are having your procedure.

 In no particular order: